ellwoodb/Windows-Setup-Script/README.md

 # Setup-Script
-A basic script top get a new Windows PC up and running with a few essential programms
+A basic script to get a new Windows PC up and running with a few essential programms

 ## Getting started: